Renting an Apartment in Siem Reap

-The rise of holiday rental websites such as HomeAway and Holiday Lettings and rent-a-room sites like Airbnb and Roomorama have made it easy to rent short term apartments, houses and rooms in private homes around the world, whether it’s for three nights or three months.
-Not so in Cambodia, unfortunately, which is why we’re providing this guide to renting an apartment in Siem Reap, arguably Cambodia’s most livable city.
+The rise of holiday rental websites such as HomeAway and rent-a-room sites like Airbnb and Roomorama have made it easy to rent short term properties and rooms in private homes around the world.
+Not so in Cambodia.

 As you know, when we’re not testing out hotels for stories we’re writing, our preference will always be to try to learn to live like locals and we’ll always rent some local digs, whether it’s an apartment in a town or city or a house by the beach or in the country.